gutenbergbooks/git/README.md

 The webhook listener keeps a log file, including detailed error dumps, at `/data/git/webhooks-github.log`.

 On Github, the `gutenbergbooks-github-bot` GitHub user is how we create, push, and pull to repositories.
-The user has a personal access token set up that is hard-coded in the `init-pg-repo` script for API access, and shares an SSH public key with the local `gutenbergbooks-github-bot` Unix user.
-For access to the local `gutenbergbooks-github-bot` Unix user's SSH key, scripts impersonate that  user using `sudo -u`.
+The user has a personal access token, stored in `/data/crowd/secrets/`, for API access, and shares an SSH public key with the local `gutenbergbooks-github-bot` Unix user.
+When connecting to GitHub, local Unix users must impersonate `gutenbergbooks-github-bot` using `sudo -u` so they can get access to `gutenbergbooks-github-bot`'s SSH key.

 Note that in case of a security breach in which the `gutenbergbooks-github-bot` GitHub user's personal access token is compromised and must be re-generated, the corresponding file in the `secrets/` folder has to be updated with the new token.